a-s-russo/austemp/README.md

 <img src="man/figures/README-example-plot-winter-1.png" width="100%" height="100%" style="display: block; margin: auto;" />

-(There are no temperatures for 2024 yet given the download date above.)
+(There are no temperatures at all for 2024 yet given the download date above, hence 2024 does not appear and so there are no missing temperatures.)